daisyliu0225/Mario_Firebase/README.md

     - To win the game, mario has to touch the flag.
     - ![flag](readme/flag.png)
     - After touching the flag, the game win scene pops out.
 The win sound effect plays.<br> After three seconds, the scene will change back to level scene.
+    - game win scene
     - ![win scene](readme/game_win.png)

 <br>

 ### Enemies

 There are two enemies in the game.
-The two enemies'mechanism are a little different.
+The two enemies' mechanisms are a little different.

 - Goomba